 Now let me be clear, when I use the word “control,” I don’t mean I can look at you and command a referral (that’s a creepy thought, isn’t it.)
 I also don’t mean I can snap my fingers and referrals will just roll in.
 My use of the word “control” is focused on the actions we can take to generate referrals with consistency.
 What we control are our actions mixed with the right language to plant referral seeds with the right people.

-Well luckily for us, those beliefs are just myths.
-What I and my Growth By Referrals students have learned is that there are actions you can take – completely within your control – that when done correctly and with consistency will allow referrals to happen.
-Maybe not as many as you would like or maybe more than you can handle.
+Well luckily for us, that beliefs is just another myth.
+What I and my clients have learned is that there are actions you can take – completely within your control – that when done correctly and with consistency will allow referrals to happen.
+Quite possibly more than you can handle.

-I asked my Growth By Referrals students to share what they have learned by creating and following their referral plan and here is what you need to know.
+I asked my clients to share what they have learned by creating and following the referral plan that I teach and here is what they shared.

 - That generating referrals doesn’t have to be left to chance.